spotify/helios/README.md

 The launcher scripts are in `bin/`

+# Findbugs

+To run [findbugs](http://findbugs.sourceforge.net) on the helios codebase, do `mvn clean compile site`.
+This will build helios and then run an analysis, emitting reports in `helios-*/target/site/findbugs.html`.

+To silence an irrelevant warning, add a filter match along with a justification in `findbugs-exclude.xml`.

 # The Nickel Tour

 The source for the Helios Master and Agent is under `helios-services`.